genexus-books/Saia/saia-docs/docs/RAG/HowtoRAGAssistants.md

 ## Step 6: Playground

-Finally, you can test your RAG Assistant by clicking on Playground on the left side menu of the back-office window:
+Finally, you can test your RAG Assistant by clicking on Playground on the left side menu of the backoffice window:

 ![image](https://github.com/genexus-books/Saia/blob/fc9c844045233f79c3149780365a6100663c642b/saia-docs/assets/images/RAGAssistantsSection18.png?raw=true)